ehForwarderBot/ehForwarderBot/docs/guide/slave.rst

 Callable name of such methods has a more strict standard than a normal Python 3 identifier name, for compatibility reason.
-An extra function callable name should:
+An additional feature callable name should:

 * be case sensitive
 * include only upper and lower-case letters, digits, and underscore.
-* starts only with a upper or lower-case letter.
+* does not start with a digit.
 * be in a length between 1 and 20 inclusive
 * *be as short and concise as possible, but keep understandable*